 Note: Due to their excellent deodorizing, antimicrobial, antifungal, antibacterial, and cleaning properties, many essential oils work great for use in the laundry.

 For my first batch, I used the stronger soap Fels-Naptha Laundry Bar & Stain Remover Soap, so that it would be able to get the grease and dirt out of my husbands clothes.
-(I purchased the traditional, old-fashioned laundry soap kit).
+But I have since learned that Fels Napha is indeed a toxic soap that we would never use for a baby or child (or rarely even for adult work clothes).

 Directions: